juanmaroni/scraping/dota2-heroes/README.md

 ## scrap_heroes.py

-It scraps Heroes main page, extracts URL for each Hero page and then scraps those URLs to get some data.
+Scraping Heroes main page.
+Extracts URL for each Hero page and then scraps those URLs to get some data.
 This data is written to a CSV file.

-## heroes_analytics.py
+## heroes_analytics.ipynb

-Asking some questions about the Heroes and displaying data.
+Asking some questions about the Heroes and displaying data on Jupyter notebook.